nwjs/node/BUILDING.md

 * Python 2.6 or 2.7
 * GNU Make 3.81 or newer

-On macOS, you will need to install the `Xcode Command Line Tools` by running `xcode-select --install`.
+On macOS, install the `Xcode Command Line Tools` by running `xcode-select --install`.
 Alternatively, if you already have the full Xcode installed, you can find them under the menu `Xcode -> Open Developer Tool -> More Developer Tools...`.
 This step will install `clang`, `clang++`, and